Conservation of angular momentum on a single-photon level

 \keywords{Cascaded SPDC, down-conversion, momentum conservation, OAM}

 Symmetries and conservation laws are at the heart of our natural scientific understanding of the world, as they explain why certain phenomena do or do not exist in nature.
-In the realm of classical nonlinear optics---where light-matter interactions enable the conversion of light to different wavelengths---these principles are also essential; for example, the conservation of energy dictates allowed wavelength combinations, while the symmetry of the medium together with linear momentum conservation imply possible polarization and beam directions~\cite{boyd2008nonlinear}.
-In fact, these degrees of freedom are also intertwined with the notion of angular momentum: For paraxial light fields, it consists of (i) a spin component related to the polarization and (ii) an orbital component originating from the beams' transverse spatial structure~\cite{Simon2021Topology}.
-The prime example of a light field carrying orbital angular momentum (OAM) is an optical vortex, defined by an azimuthal phase gradient $\exp({\text{i}\ell\phi})$ along the angle $\phi$, where $\ell$ is called the topological charge and defines the OAM of the light field~\cite{Allen1992Orbital}.
-After the first description~\cite{Allen1992Orbital} and experimental demonstration~\cite{he1995direct} of OAM of light, subsequent studies revealed that nonlinear optical processes, such as second harmonic generation, conserve the OAM of interacting fields \cite{dholakia1996second} as a consequence of the rotational symmetries of the involved modes.
-While initially challenged in the context of non-perturbative high-harmonic generation \cite{zurch2012strong}, OAM conservation has also been confirmed for such processes in theory~\cite{hernandez2013attosecond} and experiments~\cite{gariepy2014creating,geneaux2016synthesis}, establishing it as the standard intuitive explanation for the frequency conversion of light carrying OAM.
+In the realm of classical nonlinear optics---where light-matter interactions enable the conversion of light to different wavelengths---these principles are also essential \cite{boyd2008nonlinear,walborn2010spatial}: The conservation of energy dictates allowed wavelength combinations.
+Symmetries in the crystalline structure constrain the possible polarizations of the interacting fields.
+The conservation of linear momentum is conditioned on the translational symmetry of the medium.
+In the longitudinal direction, momentum conservation gives rise to the phase-matching conditions.
+In the transverse plane, momentum conservation defines a set of selection rules for the spatial structures of the interacting waves.
+One particularly prominent example of such selection rules is the conservation of orbital angular momentum (OAM), which originates from the beams' transverse spatial structure~\cite{Simon2021Topology}.
+The prime example of a light field carrying OAM is an optical vortex, defined by an azimuthal phase gradient $\exp({\text{i}\ell\phi})$ along the angle $\phi$, where $\ell$ is called the topological charge and defines the OAM of the light field~\cite{Allen1992Orbital,he1995direct}.
+Subsequent studies revealed that nonlinear optical processes, such as second harmonic generation, conserve the OAM of interacting fields \cite{dholakia1996second}.
+While initially challenged in the context of non-perturbative high-harmonic generation \cite{zurch2012strong}, OAM conservation has been confirmed for such processes \cite{hernandez2013attosecond,gariepy2014creating,geneaux2016synthesis}, establishing it as the standard intuitive explanation for the frequency conversion of light carrying OAM.